benwilcock/pcf-axon-cqrs-demo/README.md

 $ ./pcfdev-create-pcf-services.sh
 ````

-Assuming these scripts run OK, a quick call to `cf services` should show you that you have all four application services (rabbit, mysql, registry and config) available to the applications in the targetted application space.
+Assuming these scripts run OK, a quick call to `cf services` should show you that you have all four application services (rabbit, mysql, registry and config) available to the applications in the targeted application space.

 ## Launch the Apps in CloudFoundry